How to Build Web Apps in 2025? A Step-by-Step Guide

 RESTful API development is crucial for web app integration, with JSON being the preferred data format due to its readability.
 Best practices for RESTful APIs include:

-- Limiting resource nesting in APIs to reduce complex dependencies that can become challenging to maintain.
+Limiting resource nesting in APIs to reduce complex dependencies that can become challenging to maintain.
+User authentication is a critical feature for dynamic experiences in applications requiring high interaction and engagement.

 Integrating APIs and Third-Party Services